Call for Submission to CPD Perspectives on Public Diplomacy

 - The preliminary review process can take between 2-4 weeks.
 Once approval is issued via email, a final proofing and layout process of approximately 6-8 weeks will take place followed by a limited print run and appearance on the CPD web site.

 Please note, published essays will be reproduced in electronic form and limited print editions.
 Publication in CPD Perspectives does not preclude subsequent publication in scholarly journals or books.
+Submissions that are currently under review with another publication will not be accepted.

 A complete list of past CPD Perspectives can be found here.